 It is not decisive what the political agenda is: ALL of the political economics is cargo cult science (Feynman’s term).
 Political economics has not produced anything of scientific value since Adam Smith.

 One task of Heterodoxy is to refute false theories.
 The more important task, though, is to develop the true theory of how markets work (2015).
 Hayek argued that the existing economic system is self-adjusting.
 He could never prove it in a way that satisfies the criteria of material and formal consistency.
 Neither could General Equilibrium Theory.
 Worse, it can be rigorously proved that the existing economy is NOT self-adjusting#2 and that it must ― inescapably programmed by the Profit Law ― eventually break down (2014) even if the price mechanism is perfectly flexible and perfectly efficient.
-Hayek never understood the profit mechanism which is the ESSENTIAL feature of the existing economy.
+Hayek never understood the profit mechanism which is the essential feature of the existing economy.
+Neither did the rest of the Mont Pelerin "thought collective"#3.

 Kakarot-Handtke, E. (2014).
 Mathematical Proof of the Breakdown of Capitalism.
 SSRN Working Paper Series, 2375578: 1–21.
 URL